nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. The user should be able to have autocomplete suggestions on the command line when they press tab so that the user can do faster data entry.
 2. The user should be able to have basic natural language processing and processing in the command line so that the commands are less restrictive, then the user would have a better experience and easier to use on a daily basis.
 For e.g. `create a new contact named Alex` may be a valid contact name insertion versus using the standard `add n/Name ...` command.
+3. Each transaction and contacts are intended to share a tight relationship.
+Enforcing references from transactions to contacts and vice versa can be encapsulated in a PersonTransactionRelation class, and manipulation of both the list of persons and transactions can be handled by the relation.
+This allows the implementation of more complex commands that involve both classes:
+   - deleting a Person should delete all of their Transactions
+   - maintaining a count of the number of Past Transactions with each Person within the Person
+   - merging commands such as `list` and `listtxn` into a single command to show both lists.
+   - manipulating both ListPanels in the UI for Persons and Transactions for these merged commands